 A: Full kit list as per website, food and drink, mobile phone charged, map and roadbook printed from website, GPS if you have the option – route downloaded from website.

 Q: Will there be people to guide and help me navigate

-A: Whilst there may be a number of people running who are there to guide, presume that the answer to this is NO. Ultimately you need to navigate yourself and you need to bring all the items as above, which will help you navigate the course.
+A: There will be a number of people running who are there to guide you, but presume that the answer to this question is NO. Ultimately you need to navigate yourself and you need to bring all the items as above, which will help you navigate the course.

 Q: When does the sign up close?

-A: Sign up closes on the Wednesday prior to the recce weekend as we need to confirm coach size and requirements.
+A: Sign up closes on the Wednesday prior to the recce weekend, or when the recce is full (whichever happens first) as we need to confirm coach size and requirements.